 Sometimes, plant frost damage won’t reveal itself right away.
 Patience is a virtue in assessing the damage.
 If you can hold up on pruning, you’ll be better off.

-As plants leaf back out over the next few weeks or a month, you will see how extensive the damage may be.
+As plants leaf back out over the next few weeks, a month or even next spring, you will see how extensive the damage may be.
 If the tips of a plant have not come back or “re-leafed,” you will be able to determine just how far you need to prune.

 Check Sensitive Plants

 Plants like Loropetalum, Rosemary, Hawthorns, Wax Leaf Ligustrum and other similar varieties, will probably need to be replaced after a deep freeze.
 If they were protected from colder winds, or were closer to a house, they still may survive.
 Give them a few weeks to see how they rebound.
-If in 14 to 28 days nothing has happened, then it’s likely time for replacing.
+If in 30 days, of consistently above 40 degree temps, nothing has happened, then it’s likely time for replacing.